The Art of Sprang

 Pouch with pattern

 For the past year the patterns have been piling up on my desk and I’ve been working through (and adding to) my yarn stash.
 I have created a range of new labyrinth patterns, participated in Carol James’ SprangAlong year of lace patterns, and assisted Carol in producing a new book of sprang lace patterns.
 We’ll look at the various projects in future posts and see what I learned from them.
-Much of the learning came things that didn't go as planned.
+Much of the learning came when things that didn't go as planned.

 Picture